SpenceKonde/AVR-Guidance/README.md

 `megaAVR 0-series` - The ATmega4809, 4808, and smaller-flash versions of these parts, featuring the new peripherals.

-`AVR DA-series` - The newest 8-bit AVR devices, featuring the new peripherals with enhanced features.
+`AVR DA-series` - The newest 8-bit AVR devices, featuring the new peripherals plus additional enhanced features.

 Additional terminology
-`mxxx` and `txxx` are shorthand for ATmegaxxx, eg, m328p refers to the ATmega328p, t3216 refers to the ATtiny3216.
+`mxxx` and `txxx` are shorthand for megaAVR and tinyAVR devices, eg, m328p refers to the ATmega328p, t3216 refers to the ATtiny3216.
 This shorthand is derived from the abbreviations used by AVRdude to refer to these parts. `tnxxx` is also sometimes used for the ATtiny parts, though less commonly; this is the abbreviation used by the compiler toolchain, though rarely seen outside of it.

 `toolchain` refers to the package of compiler tools and libraries required to compile code for a given architecture.
 In the context of Arduino and AVR parts, this consists of avr-gcc, the device-specs which contain information on specific parts, the linker scripts which tell the linker where to locate the compiled code within the compiled binary, the precompiled .a and .o files for specific parts, and avr-libc, the collection of standard C/C++ libraries that provide basic functionality for the AVR parts and provide very basic wrappers around AVR peripherals. avr-gcc and avr-libc are available as separate packages, while the part specific libraries, including io*.h are supplied by the "atpacks" provided by Microchip.
 The Arduino compiler toolchain packages contain all three, and precompile a large number of device-specific .o files.